Porkerr/clickergame/readme.md

 ## Sprint 1 Report
 [Write a brief report of the iteration in the Readme.md file of your repository, or if you don’t have such a file, just create a simple text file in the root of your repository.
 The report should mention any difficulties you faced.]
+I faced no issues while adding implementation for the clicker counter after Alex and Ahmed put down the basic UI.